jhpyle/docassemble/about.md

 text-to-speech engine) or through text messaging.
 A single interview file (i.e., a [YAML] file) could be used to power both a web-based interview and a telephone interview.

-### Superior to the alternatives

-Much of what **docassemble** does can be accomplished with [HotDocs] and [A2J].
-However, **docassemble** has superior features for incorporating "libraries" of questions.
-Since all the authoring is done within a YAML file, content can easily be reused through incorporation by reference (the "include" function) or copy-and-paste.

-While for some people, **docassemble** may have a steeper learning curve than [A2J] and [HotDocs], but in the long run, creating forms and interviews in **docassemble** is more efficient because everything can be created in a text editor.  **docassemble** was designed to minimize unnececessary work.
-For example, it does not require authors to give names to every interview question.

-In addition, **docassemble** gives authors all the power and convenience of a general-purpose, object-orientated programming language.

-[HotDocs] is a proprietary system, and its usefulness in a server environment is limited by licensing requirements.
-By contrast, **docassemble** is free and open source.

 ## Technical details